josephilhan/code_slides/sections/node-auth/70-authentication-and-authorization-services-en.md

 authorization token for GitHub the holder of this token may:

-- create new repositories for user "Joseph-knoebl"
+- create new repositories for user "Joseph-ilhan"
-- delete repositories belonging to user "Joseph-knoebl"
+- delete repositories belonging to user "Joseph-ilhan"
 ```

 ## Technologies